Nobodyworld/app-accounting-modular/AUTOMATION.md

 ## Golden rules

-1. **Use the Makefile targets**. `make quality` executes linting, type checks, and tests with coverage gates. `make health` runs a full suite of health probes using the CLI.
+1. **Use the Makefile targets**. `make quality` executes linting, type checks, tests with coverage gates, and security scanning. `make ci` mirrors the full pipeline for local smoke checks. `make health` runs a full suite of health probes using the CLI, and `make audit` snapshots coverage/complexity metrics via the trace-based fallback for air-gapped environments.
 2. **Record decisions in docs**.
 Significant architectural or operational changes should be summarised in `ARCHITECTURE_OVERVIEW.md` and the relevant README section.